Legalize an existing secondary suite

 - Installing a minimum of 12.7 mm (½") thick drywall on the ceiling and on both sides of wall studs that separate a suite from main residence.
 All drywall joints must be taped and filled with drywall compound to provide a smoke tight joint.

-- Any services such as pipes or ductwork, which pass through a protective separation, need to be tightly fitted and sealed with drywall compound.
+- Any services such as pipes or ductwork, which pass through a protective separation, need to be tightly fitted and sealed with drywall compound or sealant.
 In retrofit situations, existing mechanical rooms may have obstructions that make a smoke-tight separation difficult to construct.
 One option may be to remove all existing HVAC ducts to ease the installation of 12.7 mm (½”) drywall.
 Once the separation is constructed, new holes may be cut where required to install ductwork.

 - Double wall (B-Vent) chimneys will require minimum 25.4 mm (1”) clearance to ½” drywall and tightly fitted sheet metal fire stop to maintain the smoke separation.